GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/schema_extractor/1_algorithm.md

 The schema is valid when it can be used to successfully transform the tabular data to a serialized data file.

 ## 4\.
 Process Unstructured Data Files
+The following steps will be executed when user uploaded and selected "Process Unstructured data"
 ### Exploratory Data Analysis
 - Load the data
 - Ask the user for a list of stopwords